AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 sidebar_label: Front Panel Buttons
 ---

-The blue and grey buttons associated with fader handles, and the macro/executor buttons are configurable and you can use them in various ways.
+The Select and Flash buttons associated with fader handles, and the macro/executor buttons are configurable and you can use them in various ways.

 Key profiles
 ------------

-The console allows you to change the function of the blue select and grey flash panel buttons (and the black buttons on Sapphire Touch).
+The console allows you to change the function of the Select and Flash panel buttons (and the black buttons on Sapphire Touch).
 You can also change the way some of the touch keys work.
 You can save your settings as a [Key Profile](../system-settings/key-profiles.md).
 Different profiles can be selected for different users or to enhance the operation of the console for a